Estadio Héroes de San Ramón

 Estadio Héroes de San Ramón is a multi-use stadium in Cajamarca (northern Andes), Peru.
 It is the home of the Universidad Técnica de Cajamarca of the Peruvian Primera División, and has a seating capacity of 10,495 people.
 The origin of its name comes from the battle of San Pablo, where three students from San Ramón de Cajamarca School died for Perú, in the War of the Pacific.
-This stadium is undergoing improvements by the Peruvian Institute for Sport.
+This stadium is undergoing improvements by the Peruvian Sports Institute.